It wasn't Federer or Wawrinka. Bencic gives Switzerland the gold in tennis

 He warns that it is not over yet.

-Bencic finished 12th in the world rankings, defeating Czech Marketa Vondrosova 7-5, 2-6, 6-3 in. like For the title most relevant to your career.
+After finishing 12th in the world rankings, Bencic beat Czech Marketa Vondrosova 7-5, 2-6, 6-3 in Tokyo to claim the most relevant title of her career.
 And this Sunday, the doubles final will be played.

-Bencic and her compatriot Viktoria Polobich will clash with Barbora Krejkova and Katerina Sinyakova.
+Bencic and her compatriot Viktoria Polubic will clash with Barbora Krejkova and Katerina Sinyakova.

 Even Martina Hingis, the Swiss who inspired Bencic to pursue a career in tennis, has yet to win an Olympic title.
 His best result was silver in the doubles in 2016, with Timea Baksinski.